Racial politics: Malaysia

-Philip Bowring of International Herald Tribune wrote that the political organization of Malaysia has long been largely on racial lines, Islam has at times become a device for use in racial politics, a yardstick for measuring the commitment of competing parties to Malay racial advancement.
+Marina Mahathir wrote that race politics had not gone away, "and some people reacted as if ethnic cleansing had just taken place."
+Politician Datuk Ngeh Koo Ham considered racial politics to be his greatest dislike in regard to Malaysians.
+Philip Bowring of International Herald Tribune wrote that the political organization of Malaysia has long been largely on racial lines, and Islam has, at times, become a device for use in racial politics, a yardstick for measuring the commitment of competing parties to Malay racial advancement.

 In 2019, the Malay Mail reported how the 2019 Tanjung Piai by-election would be an opportunity to move away from racial politics, by respecting the racial pluralism of Mohamed Farid Md Rafik, after his unexpected death.